Peter Lawrence (anthropologist)

 Lawrence became a prominent academic in Australia and abroad.
-He was elected a Fellow of the Academy of Social Science in 1967 and an Honorary Fellow of the Association for the Social Anthropology of Oceania.
+He was elected a Fellow of the Academy of Social Sciences in 1967 and an Honorary Fellow of the Association for the Social Anthropology of Oceania.
 He also became the editor of Oceania, the first anthropology journal in Australia, in 1980.
 He died of a stroke in Sydney.

 A portrait of him painted in 1938 by Tempe Manning is held by the National Library of Australia.